Amid 'gas war' talk, Russia reassures Europe on supply

 On a visit to Bulgaria, a NATO and EU member that retains close cultural ties to Moscow, NATO Secretary General Anders Fogh Rasmussen said Russia must withdraw its troops from the Ukrainian border and enter into sincere dialogue with the West.

-The Western defense alliance presented satellite photographs on Thursday that it said showed Russian deployments of 40,000 troops near the Ukrainian frontier along with tanks, other armored vehicles, artillery and aircraft ready for action.
+The Western defence alliance presented satellite photographs on Thursday that it said showed Russian deployments of 40,000 troops near the Ukrainian frontier along with tanks, other armoured vehicles, artillery and aircraft ready for action.

 Russia said it was normal military activity, not preparation for any attack.
-But in a mark of concern, Ukraine said it was not demobilizing army conscripts who had finished their service.
+But in a mark of concern, Ukraine said it was not demobilising army conscripts who had finished their service.